CianaHoggard/greenthumb/journals/matthew_sun.md

 02/21/2023:
     We started the login front-end with using useToken and attempted to integrate the functions provided with our own app.
 So far, we have created a LoginPage.js form along with all the files needed for useToken.
 We were able to retrieve a response 200 upon typing in correct credentials and will continue working on what to do after.

+02/22/2023:
+    Finished jwt login and logout features on the front end.
+Navbar is incomplete but has all the necessary JSX written for it; will continue to do eventhandlers tomorrow.
+SignUp and LogIn button displays and works correctly when token is not detected, and a dropdown nav menu displays when token is valid.